biohackathon-japan/BH25-QPX_Pathway_analysis_environment/paper/paper.md

 biohackathon_name: "DBCLS BioHackathon 2025"
 biohackathon_url:   "https://2025.biohackathon.org/"
 biohackathon_location: "Mie, Japan, 2025"
-group: QPX: Pathway analysis environment
+group: "QPX: Pathway analysis environment"
 # URL to project git repo --- should contain the actual paper.md:
 git_url: https://github.com/biohackathon-japan/BH25-QPX_Pathway_analysis_environment
 # This is the short authors description that is used at the